cbortoluzzi/SIB-summer_school/workflow-single-end/README.md

 The config.yaml file should also be used to modify the parameters for the various programs used in this Snakemake pipeline.

-2. Data processing
+## 2. Data processing

 The pipeline is made of the following data processing steps:

-    FastQC

-This rule allows to perform a quality check of the FASTQ reads.
+1. FastQC: this rule allows to perform a quality check of the FASTQ reads.

-    FastP

-This rule trims FASTQ reads.
+2. FastP: this rule trims FASTQ reads.

-    Mapping

-Generate an index file for the reference genome.

-Align FASTQ reads against the reference genome with bw-mem2, mark duplicates with samblaster, sort and index with samtools.
+3. Mapping: align FASTQ reads against the reference genome with bw-mem2, mark duplicates with samblaster, sort and index with samtools.

 In the config.yaml file the following programmes are expected to be installed via conda.
 Otherwise, you are welcome to modify the path to the programmes if you don't want to install them via conda: